Israeli PM cuts Gaza fuel transfers amid flurry of threats

 Gaza’s Hamas rulers say that Israel’s slow-moving approach to implementing an unofficial Egyptian-brokered truce aimed at alleviating the enclave’s dire living conditions could lead to further escalation.

-The continued impasse, in which Gaza’s humanitarian crisis has been highlighted by the occasional outburst of violence, has also begun to spark criticism in Israel, where officials have been advocating for a stronger military response alongside a need to address the civilian needs of Gaza’s impoverished 2 million residents.
+The continued impasse, in which Gaza’s humanitarian crisis has been highlighted by the occasional outburst of violence, has also begun to spark a different tone in Israel, where critics have been advocating for a stronger military response alongside a need to address the civilian needs of Gaza’s impoverished 2 million residents.

 “Israel’s strategy over the past few years has been to maintain the situation as it is,” retired general Guy Tzur told Israel’s Army Radio.
 “Therefore we are in a strategy of ’rounds’ (of violence) and this does nothing to change the situation … we need to establish deterrence on the one hand and provide serious humanitarian relief on the other.”

-In the West Bank, Israel is still reeling from the deadly blast Friday at a water spring that killed Rina Shnerb, 17, from the settlement of Dolev, and wounded her brother and father.
-As politicians paid the family condolence visits, Netanyahu announced he has ordered his staff to prepare plans for building a new neighborhood in Dolev that would have about 300 residential housing units.
+In the West Bank, the search was still on for the attackers behind the deadly blast Friday at a water spring that killed Rina Shnerb, 17, near the settlement of Dolev, and wounded her brother and father.
+As politicians paid the family condolence visits, Netanyahu announced he had ordered his staff to prepare plans for building a new neighborhood in Dolev that would have about 300 residential housing units.

+Dolev is a small settlement northwest of Jerusalem and, if approved, the new housing plans would herald a significant boost in its population.
+Most of the world considers settlements to be illegal and Netanyahu is typically careful in announcing such plans.
+But with Sept.
+17 elections looming, he is wary of losing the backing of hard-liners who supports such measures.

 “We will deepen our roots and strike at our enemies.
 We will continue to strengthen and develop the settlements,” Netanyahu said in a statement.

-The flare-ups come as Israel has also dramatically stepped up its campaign against Iranian military aggression in the region.
+The flare-ups come as Israel has also dramatically stepped up its campaign against the growing Iranian military activity in the region.
 In recent days, Israel has acknowledged attacking targets near the Syrian capital, Damascus, to thwart what it called an imminent Iranian drone strike against Israel.

 Israel has carried out hundreds of airstrikes in Syria in recent years, most of them aimed at arms shipments believed to be headed from Iran to its Shiite proxy Hezbollah.
 But direct clashes between Israel and Iranian forces have been rare, and Israel has typically been wary of publicly acknowledging them for fear of sparking a fierce response that could deteriorate into all-out war.